isomerpages/sndgo-snt/_working-adults/Tech Webinars for Adults.md

 </div>
 <div class="col" style="padding: 20px 20px 0px 20px;"><img src="/images/Mar%202023/WA_20%20Mar%202023.png"><br>
 <div class="header" style="font-size:18px"><b>Singapore’s Transition to Renewables</b></div><br>Ever wondered how solar energy is harnessed in Singapore?
 Can Singapore be powered solely by solar energy?
-In this webinar, learn more about Singapore’s energy transition, the four energy supply sources that will be transiting to solar, and technologies that Singapore is exploring to reach net-zero by 2050. <a href="https://go.gov.sg/wa-sgsolarenergy-mar23" target="_blank"><br>Sign up now!</a>
+In this webinar, learn more about Singapore’s energy transition, the four energy supply sources required, and technologies that Singapore is exploring to reach net-zero by 2050. <a href="https://go.gov.sg/wa-sgsolarenergy-mar23" target="_blank"><br>Sign up now!</a>
 </div>
 <br><br></div>